Dünamünde Action: Second action

-On March 26, 1942, the same ruse was perpetrated at Jungfernhof concentration camp against the older German Jews.
-The camp commander, Rudolf Seck, refused young people of working age permission to go with their parents.
-A total of 1,840 people were "resettled" from Jungfernhof that day, again to Biķernieki forest where they were also shot like the 1,900 German Jews from the ghetto 11 days earlier.
-The method employed had been designed by the infamous mass murderer Friedrich Jeckeln and was called "sardine packing" (German: Sardinenpackung).
+On 26 March 1942, the same ruse was perpetrated at Jungfernhof concentration camp against the older German Jews.
+The camp's commander, Rudolf Seck, refused young people of working age the permission to go with their parents.
+A total of 1,840 people were taken to Biķernieki forest where they were also shot like those from the Riga Ghetto 11 days earlier.
+The method employed, called Sardinenpackung ("sardine packing"), had been designed by the infamous Einsatzgruppen commander Friedrich Jeckeln.
 The historians Richard L. Rubenstein and John K. Roth describe Jeckeln's system: